 Yakushima

-The island receives more rain than almost anywhere in Japan — local guides joke that it “rains 35 days a month.”
-Everything is consequently very green, very mossy, and quite atmospheric.
-It is also frequently foggy, which suits the cedars well and creates good photographs even on grey days.
+Yakushima is a UNESCO World Heritage island off the southern tip of Kyushu, Japan.
+About 20 percent of the island is old-growth cedar forest.
+It receives more rain than almost anywhere in Japan – local guides joke that it rains 35 days a month.
+Everything is consequently very green, very mossy, and atmospheric in a way that suits the cedar forest and produces good photographs even on grey days.

-The Main Hike: Jomon Sugi
+The Jomon Sugi Trail

-The trail to Jomon Sugi is roughly 21km return from the Arakawa Trailhead and takes most people 8–10 hours.
-You start by walking several kilometres along an old narrow-gauge railway track through forest, which is flat but longer than it looks on a map.
-The tree itself is behind a viewing platform — you can’t touch it — but the approach through the cedar and cryptomeria forest is the real experience.
+About 21 kilometres return from the Arakawa Trailhead, taking most fit walkers 8 to 10 hours.
+You begin by walking several kilometres along an old narrow-gauge railway track through forest – flat but longer than it looks on the map.
+The approach through the cedar and cryptomeria forest is the real experience; the tree at the end is the destination, but the walk is the point.

 Shiratani Unsuikyo Ravine